FGDES/libVIODES/README.md

 Windows, we are currently using the MSYS2 environment, however, we borrow the actual toolchain from Qt.

-For all three plattforms macOS, Linux and Windows, your choicse of a specific Qt version needs to be somehow activated, e.g., by setting the PATH environment variable to point to `qmake` specific to the Qt version to be used; we provide the sample scripts `serpathXYZ.sh` which you may adapt to your needs.
+For all three plattforms macOS, Linux and Windows, your choice of a specific Qt version needs to be somehow activated, e.g., by setting the PATH environment variable to point to `qmake` specific to the Qt version to be used; we provide the sample scripts `serpathXYZ.sh` which you may adapt to your needs.
 After setting PATH adequately